Video: Extensor hallucis longus muscle (3D)

-Functions and anatomy of the extensor hallucis longus muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the extensor hallucis longus muscle shown with 3D model animation.

 Take a look at the toe movements shown on the screen.
 Quite boring, isn't it?
 You might wonder why we're dedicating an entire video to something that is the size of a quarter of a dollar bill and just moves up and down.
 We'll despite smacking it against every corner and edge of your home, your big toe or hallux is a very important part of your foot.
 In fact, without it, you probably wouldn't have been able to walk very well to your desk in order to watch this video.

 Luckily, such unfortunate events like banging your toe off everything and tripping yourself up are avoided thanks to muscles like your extensor hallucis longus, and you'll learn all about its functions in the next few minutes.
 As our 3D model on the screen proudly showcases, the extensor hallucis longus is generally located on the anterior or ventral side of the leg.
 In fancy anatomy terms, we can more specifically describe it as being part of the anterior compartment of the leg which is also known as the dorsiflexor compartment due to many muscles being involved in dorsiflexing your foot.
 But we'll speak more about that in a few moments.

 You can see on the screen that the extensor hallucis longus muscle is buried underneath other larger ones of this region, so it is located quite deep within the anterior compartment.
 Before learning what's up with this muscle, we'll have a look at who or should I say what excited to contract in order to perform its function.
 The guilty nerve in question here is the deep fibular or peroneal nerve whose fibers are derived from the fourth and fifth lumbar segments of the spinal cord with most of the muscle's innervation coming from the L5 nerve root.